Palo Alto Networks Launches Cortex eXtended Managed Detection and Response (XMDR) Partner Specialization

 SANTA CLARA, Calif., Nov.
 16, 2021 /PRNewswire/ -- Palo Alto Networks (NASDAQ: PANW), today announced its Cortex® eXtended Managed Detection and Response (XMDR) Partner Specialization to help customers detect, investigate and respond to cyberthreats across endpoint, network and cloud assets.
 Building on the demand for Palo Alto Networks pioneering Cortex XDR 3.0 extended detection and response solution, the Cortex XMDR Specialization will enable MSSP partners to combine Cortex XDR with their managed services offerings — helping customers worldwide streamline security operations center (SOC) operations and quickly mitigate cyberthreats.

 "Securing an enterprise is a massive undertaking.
-Organizations recognize the need for effective detection and response across the network, endpoint and cloud but often need help managing their deployment," said Karl Soderland, senior vice president, Worldwide Channel Sales at Palo Alto Networks.
+Organizations recognize the need for effective detection and response across the network, endpoint and cloud but often need help managing their deployment," said Karl Soderlund, senior vice president, Worldwide Channel Sales at Palo Alto Networks.
 "The Cortex XMDR Specialization will give customers peace of mind that the services they are choosing will mitigate security gaps and alleviate churn to allow security teams to focus on the most critical threats."

 Cortex XDR — already delivering top performance in the MITRE ATT&CK® evaluation — expanded its pioneering XDR solution in the 3.0 release to cloud and identity-based threats, giving organizations holistic analytics to protect against sophisticated attacks.
 With certification and training now tightly integrated with the new benefits of XDR 3.0, more than 15 organizations have already achieved Cortex XMDR Specialization status and are benefiting from the deeper partnership — including CRITICALSTART, Orange Cyberdefense, PwC and Trustwave.